carbon-language/carbon-lang/llvm/utils/benchmark/releasing.md

 # How to release

-* Make sure you're on master and synced to HEAD
+* Make sure you're on main and synced to HEAD
 * Ensure the project builds and tests run (sanity check only, obviously)
     * `parallel -j0 exec ::: test/*_test` can help ensure everything at least
       passes